£22 PB /

 Wraparound cover by Hawkwind cover artist John Coulthart.

-Fifty years on the English rock band Hawkwind continues to inspire devotion from fans around the world.
-Its influence reaches across the spectrum of alternative music, from psychedelia, prog, and punk, through industrial, electronica, and stoner rock.
-Hawkwind has been variously, if erroneously, positioned as the heir to both Pink Floyd and the Velvet Underground, and as Britain’s answer to the Grateful Dead and Krautrock.
-It has defined a genre—space rock—while operating on a frequency that’s uniquely its own.
+Hawkwind are like no other band.
+Their influence reaches across the spectrum of alternative musics—from psychedelia, prog and punk, through industrial, electronica and stoner rock—and they continue to inspire devotion from fans around the world.
+They’ve been positioned as heirs to both Pink Floyd and the Velvet Underground, and as Britain’s answer to the Grateful Dead and Krautrock.
+They’ve defined a genre—space rock—while operating on a frequency that’s uniquely their own.